-Alejandro holds a bachelor's degree in Aerospace Engineering from Texas A&M University and a master's degree in Biomedical Engineering from Northwestern University.
-He is currently a Mechanical Engineering Ph.D. student at the University of Michigan, where he is developing an open-source bionic leg.
-His diverse education provides the platform for his interdisciplinary expertise: robotics, mechatronics, and controls—with applications in biomedical and autonomous systems.
+Alejandro holds a bachelor's degree in Aerospace Engineering from Texas A&M University, a master's degree in Biomedical Engineering from Northwestern University, and a doctoral degree in Mechanical Engineering from the University of Michigan, where he developed an open-source bionic leg.
+His diverse education provides the platform for his interdisciplinary expertise: robotics, controls, and machine learning—with applications in biomedical and autonomous systems.

 Alejandro has received multiple awards for his research and communication.
 His bionic leg is currently on exhibition in Chicago's Museum of Science and Industry and was featured in Fast Company's 'Most Innovative', Discovery's Crash Test World, and Amazon's re:MARS.
 As an undergraduate, he won two regional AIAA paper competitions and was a finalist at two SciTech international paper competitions; recently, he placed second at the EMBC paper competition and was a finalist for both best hardware demonstration and the paper competition at BioRob.